steffao/Groupomania/README.md

 ## Installation ##

-Clone this repo, run `npm install`, from both backend and frontend repository.
+Clone this repo, run `npm install`, from both backend and frontend/groupomania-app repository.

 Create your SQL database

 Create a .env file  into the `backend` repository and update the variables according to .env.example file

-Create a depository `medias` into the `backend` depository
+Create a repository `medias` into the backend repository

 ## Launch ##